When you move there are a few things you’ll need to do:

 Contact your new gas and electricity suppliers as soon as possible to tell them you've moved in.

-Give them accurate meter readings or let them know if you're on a prepayment meter.
+Give them the meter reading you took when you first moved in or let them know if you're on a prepayment meter.

 You might automatically be put on a standard tariff, which tends to be the most expensive

-There are two types of meter number - the Meter Point Administration Number for electricity and the Meter Point Reference Number for gas.
+There are two types of meter number - the Meter Point Administration Number (MPAN) for electricity and the Meter Point Reference Number (MPRN) for gas.

 Whether you move into a brand new property or take over the energy supply in a house which has been previously owned, you might automatically be put on a standard tariff, which tends to be the most expensive.